On this page:

 The feed-in tariff is a rate that is set per kilowatt hour (kWh).

-For information on the minimum feed-in tariff, visit the Feed-in Tariffs section on the Essential Services Commission website.
+For information on the tariffs, visit the Minimum feed-in tariff page on the Essential Services Commission website.

 Problems with a solar product or installation